Frankenthal-class minehunter: Incidents

 On 21 February 2007, Grömitz ran onto a reef in the Floro fjord while on tour in western Norway and remained stranded in a spectacular way until being salvaged.

 In October 2018, the Iranian-backed Yemeni rebel group Ansar Allah released a video which included images that confirmed it sank one of the UAE Navy's Frankenthal class mine-countermeasures vessels in July 2017 in Al-Mukha.
 The video identified the vessel as Al-Qasnah and said it was attacked on 29 July 2017, which corresponds to a claim it made at the time that it had attacked an Emirati warship with a "suitable weapon".

+Sabotage 2025

+An act of sabotage was discovered on the minehunter Weilheim when the ship was in the shipyard at Rostock in February 2025.
+Several cable harnesses were cut with an axe.
+The Tene shipyard in Rostock regularly maintains warships for the German Navy and the Federal Police.